MicrosoftDocs/SupportArticles-docs/Teams/known-issues/teams-exchange-interaction-issue.md

 :::image type="content" source="media/teams-exchange-interaction-issue/image1.png" alt-text="Screenshot of RCA.":::

 > [!NOTE]
 > For the Teams delegation issue, the delegator's mailbox is the target mailbox to test.
-For the Teams calendar App issue, the affected user's mailbox is the target mailbox to test.
+For the Teams calendar App issue and Teams presence issue, the affected user's mailbox is the target mailbox to test.

 #### Step 2: Verify that the Autodiscover service can route the Autodiscover requests to on-premises